The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Causes:

-- intestinal dysfunction (and imbalances in short-chain fatty acids)
+- Intestinal dysfunction (and imbalances in short-chain fatty acids)

-- nicotine abuse of the mother during pregnancy
+- Maternal nicotine abuse during pregnancy

 - Low birth weight and premature birth

-- overload with copper, phosphate and lead
+- Overload with copper, phosphate and lead

 Classical therapy